andrusieczko/clip-path-polygon/README.md

 </svg>
 ```

-*clipPathPolygon* does this job for you!
+*clip-path-polygon* does this job for you!

 ## Installation